scalawithcats/scala-with-cats/src/pages/adt-interpreters/effects.md

 Let's now turn to effects in interpreters.
 Sometimes this is an optimisation, and sometimes this is the entire point of using the interpreter strategy.
 We will look at both, starting with the second.

 Remember that the interpreter carries out the actions described in the program or description.
 These programs can describe effects, like writing to a file or opening a network connection.
 The interpreter will then carry out these effects.
 We can still reason about our programs in a simple way using substitution.
 When we run our programs the effects will happen and we can no longer reason so easily.
-The goal with the interpreter strategy is to compose the entire program we want to run and then call the interpreter once, so that effects only happen once.
+The goal with the interpreter strategy is to compose the entire program we want to run and then call the interpreter once, so that effects---and the difficulties they cause with reasoning---only happen once.

 This will become clearer with an example.
 Possibly the simplest effect is printing to the standard output, as we can do with `println`.
 A really simple program describing printing output might have: